libogonek/ogonek/README.md

 And a list of what's planned for the near future:

+ - an alias of `basic_text` with utf8 on Linux and utf16 on Windows, for native interoperation;

+ - a variant of `basic_text` that employs type erasure to hide encoding and container;

  - the rest of the segmentation algorithms (UAX #29);

- - text classes; aka string, but I'm leaving "string" to mean "array of code units", as it's what a `string` class often turns out to be.
-These are not.
-   These represent text, regardless of encoding and regardless of container type.

-    * a class template with template parameters for the underlying encoding and container;

-    * an alias template of that class template with utf8 on Linux and utf16 on Windows.

-    * a class similar to the above template, but with the encoding type erased;

  - normalization algorithms (UAX #15);

+ - collation algorithm (UTS #10);